 Explanation: Yield point phenomenon causes problems in deep drawing.
 During deep drawing Steel becomes thinner in local areas.
 It generates depressions on sheet which are undesirable.

 11. Which one of the following, gives the relation between work hardening and yield strength of material?

 a) Δσy = Gbρ

 b) Δσy = Gb√ρ

 d) Δσy = Gρ√b

-12. Work hardening causes decrease in yield strength of material.
+12. Work hardening causes a decrease in yield strength of the material.

 Explanation: Loading of steel beyond its yield point and then unloading work hardening.
 It increases the value of yield strength.
 But it simultaneously decreases ductility of metal.